monadgroup/axiom/README.md

 Axiom is an extremely flexible node-based realtime audio synthesizer.
 It was originally designed for size-constrained environments such as PC intros in the demoscene, but is entirely open source and is becoming an excellent free tool for any musician.

+**Axiom's a bit afk at the moment, I've been preparing for a big redesign/rewrite but haven't had much time to put towards it or bugfixing recently.
+Contributions are still welcome as always :)**

 Features:

  - Musician-friendly (ie knobs and sliders) interface